-- Approximately 10% of all men, women and children in the Granite State are food insecure, meaning they do not know where their next meal will come from.
+- 1 in 9 men, women and children in the Granite State are food insecure, meaning they do not know where their next meal will come from.

 - The Food Bank works with more than 425 partner agencies throughout the state.

 NHFB 2017 Reports

 - 11,556,057 total meals delivered from all programs.

 - 670 Cooking Matters Signature Course participants.